Nia-Server/NiaServer-Docs/docs/en-US/plugins/Ntrade.md

         }
     ],
-    "language": "en_US", //the main language of the plugin, en_US is English and zh_CN is Chinese
-AutoOffShelfTime: 72, // Automatic removal time (in hours), set to -1 will not automatically take off the shelves
-    "TaxRate": 0 // Transfer tax rate, set to 0 will not charge a fee, if necessary, please change to any number of [0,1) by yourself
+    "language": "en_US", //the main language of the plugin, en_US is English and zh_CN is Chinese "AutoOffShelfTime": 72, // Automatic removal time (in hours), set to -1 will not automatically take off the shelves "TaxRate": 0 // Transfer tax rate, set to 0 will not charge a fee, if necessary, please change to any number of [0,1) by yourself
 }
 ```